-The Council will seek to support and facilitate new renewable energy generation, at locations which best maximise renewable resources and minimise environmental and amenity impacts.
+The Council will support new renewable energy generation proposals which best maximise renewable resources and minimise environmental and amenity impacts.
+The Council in determining applications will have regard to targets agreed with partners, based on up-to-date research taking into account local circumstances.
 Criteria on renewable energy development / generation are set out in Policy DM2.